google/gitiles/Documentation/config.md

 The following extensions can be enabled/disabled in the markdown
 section:

-* `githubFlavor`: enable extensions that mirror GitHub Flavor Markdown behavior.
+* `githubFlavor`: enable extensions that mirror GitHub Flavored Markdown behavior.
 Default is true.

 * `autolink`: automatically convert plain URLs and email